rasim321/Book_Recommender/README.md

 By scraping data directly from GoodReads, we can get richer data on book lists or, given enough time, a much larger dataset of books.
 This part will allow us to scrape information using book titles or book list links from GoodReads.

-# Part 3: Book Recommender using plot summary and tags embeddings
+# Part 3: Book Recommender using summary embeddings and tags

 We use BERT to produce embeddings of the plot_summaries of the books in the dataset.
 Either book list links or a list of book titles can be used to create a dataset of books from which the algorithm will choose recommendations.